meteor/meteor/docs/source/api/accounts.md

 domain and callback URL that you configure with the external service (for instance, if you are running Meteor behind a proxy server, `$ROOT_URL` should be the externally-accessible URL, not the URL inside your proxy).

+<h3 id="popup-vs-redirect-flow">Popup versus redirect flow</h3>

+When configuring OAuth login with a provider (such as Facebook or Google), Meteor lets you choose a popup- or redirect-based flow.
+In a popup-based flow, when a user logs in, they will be prompted to login at the provider in a popup window.
+In a redirect-based flow, the user's whole browser window will be redirected to the login provider, and the window will redirect back to your app when the login is completed.

+You can also pick which type of login to do by passing an option to [`Meteor.loginWith<ExternalService>`](#meteor_loginwithexternalservice)

+Usually, the popup-based flow is preferable because the user will not have to reload your whole app at the end of the login flow.
+However, the popup-based flow requires browser features such as `window.close` and `window.opener` that are not available in all mobile environments.
+In particular, we recommend using `Meteor.loginWith<ExternalService>({ loginStyle: "redirect" })` in the following environments:

+* Inside UIWebViews (when your app is loaded inside a mobile app)
+* In Safari on iOS8 (`window.close` is not supported due to a bug)

 {% apibox "currentUser" %}